 NSW defeat Queensland 23-22 in a period of sudden death extra-time in the Tri-Series final at ANZ Stadium, for the Super League players not eligible for Origin.
 A New Zealand side was the third team in the Tri-Series.

-Five of the game’s seven Immortals are named in the NSW Team of the Century, announced in Sydney.
+The NSW Team of the Century is announced in Sydney.
 The team is: Clive Churchill; Ken Irvine, Reg Gasnier, Graeme Langlands, Dally Messenger; Bob Fulton, Andrew Johns; John Raper, Ron Coote, Norm Provan, Frank Burge, Sandy Pearce, Glenn Lazarus.
 Reserves: Wally Prigg, Dave Brown, Steve Rogers, Roy Bull.
-(Johns was not inducted as an Immortal until 2012; Provan, Burge, Brown and Messenger were inducted in 2018).

 Who said wingers should never meet?